 Alongside the fiery Marigolds, the ethereal Cosmos, scientifically termed 'Cosmos bipinnatus, ' graces the month of October.

 With its gossamer petals that dance in the breeze, the Cosmos evokes a sense of wonderment and endless daydreaming.
+It suits cutting, mixes well with daisies, roses, and sunflowers, and keeps going to first frost with simple care tips.

 The Symbolism Behind the Cosmos